CarlierLab/NanoSeq/README.md

                         Output directory
   -m MODEL, --model MODEL
                         Optional medaka model.
 Default is None, i.e. polishing will be skipped.
+  -db FEATURE_FASTA
+                        A database of plasmid features in nucleotide fasta format.
+This is used for the annotation of the plasmids.
+If not given, annotation will be skipped.
+  --protein-db PROETIN_FASTA
+                        A database of protein sequences in fasta format, e.g. Swissprot.
+This is used for the annotation of plasmids.

 ```

 Required arguments: